DVSwitch/MMDVM_Bridge/README.md

 amd64 --- 64 bit Intel/AMD --- 3.16.0-4-amd64 #1 x86_64

-arm64 --- 64 bit ARM --- 5.3.0-1014-raspi2 aarch64 aarch64 aarch64
+arm64 --- 64 bit ARM --- 5.4.51-v8+ aarch64

 armhf --- RPi2/3 --- 4.9.35-v7+ armv7l

-armv6l --- RPi 1/Zero --- 4.14.98+ armv6l
+armv6l --- RPi 1/Zero --- 4.9.35+ armv6l

 i386 --- 32bit Intel/AMD --- 4.9.0-11-686-pae i686

-The key information you will see when you type "uname -a" Also, see the output of "dpkg --print-architecture" Once you have the binary downloaded to your host, you can rename the file to simply MMDVM_Bridge and replace the existing binary.
+The key information you will see when you type "uname -m" Also, see the output of "dpkg --print-architecture" Once you have the binary downloaded to your host, you can rename the file to simply MMDVM_Bridge and replace the existing binary.